 express has expanded from a small A4-sized, four-page photocopied pamphlet to a minimum 40-page full gloss colour magazine now published monthly.
 The first accompanying website appeared 10 years ago.

-Kunal Sharma looks after both the business and the advertising clients.
+Kunal Sharma looks after both the business and advertising clients.
 He recently finished a further degree in New Zealand.

 Zakk d’Larté controls the design element of the magazine and has designed for many brands such as: 20th Century Fox, Trelise Cooper, Cadbury and Resene.
 He is also responsible for the express website and social media.

 express and its publisher Cornerstone Publications Ltd are successful commercial publishers. express identifies gay males aged 16 to 44 years as its primary target audience.
 Secondary audiences include older males plus bisexual, lesbian and transgender persons.

 express is constantly innovating.
 Recent upgrades to its publication have seen print runs as high as 15,000 in a month and a 64 page full gloss, full colour magazine.
 A new website launched late 2015 incorporates many new features unique in New Zealand.

 express Magazine has a wide distribution throughout NZ but like the target audience most of the 8,500 – 15,000 copies printed per month are distributed in Auckland.
 It is also now available online for access worldwide.